P3HPC/p3hpc.github.io/workshop/2024/program.md

 # Program

-The P3HPC workshop will be held in November 2024.
+The P3HPC workshop will be held on November 18, 2024.

 The program will be made available here shortly after author notification.